deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Forwarding the file to three Fathers who had, in Regaari's estimation, successfully balanced authority with conscientiousness was strong evidence for the latter.

 "Excellent."
 He growled.
-“I think we-”
+"I think we-"

 He was interrupted by his communicator, which cheeped at him in a one beep, two beep, three beep rhythm until he checked it.